 Glenwood is a somewhat small city located in the state of Iowa.
 With a population of 5,250 people and two associated neighborhoods, Glenwood is the 93rd largest community in Iowa.

-Telecommuters are a relatively large percentage of the workforce: 9.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Glenwood telecommute to their jobs.
+Overall, about 9.42% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Glenwood is somewhat higher than in the average US city of 21.84%: 26.84% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Glenwood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.84% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Glenwood in 2022 was $39,995, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $159,980 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.